rapidfort/community-images/community_images/mariadb/bitnami/README.md

 ### [⏫⭐️ Scroll to the star button](#start-of-content)

-If you believe this project has potential, feel free to **star this repo** just like many [amazing people](https://github.com/rapidfort/community-images/stargazers) have.
+If you find this project useful, please star this repo just like many [amazing people](https://github.com/rapidfort/community-images/stargazers) have.

 ## Have questions?

 [![RapidFort](https://raw.githubusercontent.com/rapidfort/community-images/main/contrib/github_logo_footer.png)][rf-rapidfort-footer-logo-link]

-If you'd like to learn more about RapidFort or our container optimization process, visit [RapidFort.com][rf-link].
+Learn more about RapidFort's pioneering Software Attack Surface Management platform at [RapidFort.com][rf-link].

 <br>
 <br>